Hyper-Accel/vllm/testbench/FPGA_Verification/README.md

 #### fpga_verification.py
 <pre>
-This module compares golden answer and generated output.
+This module compares expected answer and generated output.
 Logs will be save in ./logs

   How to run verification:
   pytest fpga_verification.py                          # prints full info